rodrimati1992/structural_crates/readme.md

 and no change will be made to make them not dyn-compatible.

-By default all structural types are open, structs and enums can have more variants and or fields than are required.
+By default all structural types are open, structs and enums can have more variants and or fields than are required.<br>
 The only exception to this is exhaustive enums, in which the variant count and names must match exactly, this is useful for exhaustive matching of variants (in the [`switch`] macro).